Chatbot for education: How Online School Made $145k with chatbots

 chatbot scenario case study

-A fragment of a chatbot on the “Practical Psychology” course page in Dashly visual builder.
+A fragment of a chatbot for education system on the “Practical Psychology” course page in Dashly visual builder.

 Chatbot steps: